zhjwy9343/graphstorm/docs/source/cli/model-training-inference/output-remapping.rst

 Remapping inputs
 -----------------
 Inputs of the node ID remapping are the :ref:`outputs of GraphStorm model training and inference <gs-output>`, which normally include two sets of ``.pt`` files.
 One set includes files of shuffled integer node IDs, while another includes the corresponding embeddings or predictions in the same row order as the node ID files.

-Below box shows a simple example of these files.
+Below box shows a simple example of node prediction output files.

 .. code-block:: bash